AgoraIO/agora_doc_source/markdown/Real-time-Messaging/token007/release notes/Android v1.5.0.md

 - When the number of channel members exceeds 512, the SDK returns this callback when the number changes and at a MAXIMUM speed of once every three seconds.

 > Please treat this callback and the [getMembers](/en/Real-time-Messaging/API%20Reference/RTM_java/classio_1_1agora_1_1rtm_1_1_rtm_channel.html#a567aca5f866cf71c3b679ae09b4bf626) method separately:
 > - The former is an active callback.
-It returns the current numer of channel members;
+It returns the current number of channel members;
 > - The latter relies on the [onSuccess](/en/Real-time-Messaging/API%20Reference/RTM_java/interfaceio_1_1agora_1_1rtm_1_1_result_callback.html#a7206b30500655c4a73d146acf50cb6f5) callback to return a member list of the current channel.
 If the number of channel members exceeds 512, the SDK only returns a list of 512 randomly-selected channel members.

 <a name="channelattributes"></a>